Office of the Vice-Chancellor

 Profile of Pln.
 Prof. Emmanuel Kanchebe Derbile

-Emmanuel DerbilePln.
-Prof. Emmanuel Kanchebe Derbile holds several degrees and certificates.
-He holds a Ph.D in Development Studies from the University of Bonn (Germany) and MSc. in Development Planning and Management from the Kwame Nkrumah University of Science and Technology (Ghana)/University of Dortmund (Germany).
-He also holds a BA Degree in Integrated Development Studies from the University for Development Studies, Ghana and a Certificate in Management of Development Organizations from St. Francis Xavier University, now University of British Columbia (Canada).
+Prof. E.K.
+Derbile holds several degrees and certificates.
+He holds a Ph.D in Development Studies from the University of Bonn (Germany, 2010) and MSc. in Development Planning and Management from the Kwame Nkrumah University of Science and Technology (Kumasi)/University of Dortmund (Germany, 2003).
+He also holds a BA Degree in Integrated Development Studies from the University for Development Studies, Tamale and a Certificate in Management of Development Organizations from St. Francis Xavier University, now University of British Columbia (Canada).

 He has researched and published extensively in both local and foreign scientific outlets, addressing the subject of environmental change, particularly, vulnerability to climate change, livelihood sustainability, endogenous knowledge systems and development, including local knowledge systems and the policy implications for development planning.
-Some of his research and publications address the subject of health financing and equity related issues in health care services and utilization.
+Some of his research and publications address the subject of health financing and equity related issues in health care services and utilisation.
 He has to his credit over 60 peer-reviewed publications.

-Outside the mainstream, he is also the Director of the West African Centre for Sustainable Rural Transformation (WAC-SRT), a centre of academic excellence involving a partnership of universities (Simon Diedong Dombo University of Business and Integrated Development Studies(SDD-UBIDS), University for Development Studies(UDS), University of Ghana, University of Abdou Moumouni (Niger) and the University of Bonn(Germany).
+Outside the mainstream, he is also the Director of the West African Centre for Sustainable Rural Transformation (WAC-SRT), a centre of academic excellence involving a partnership of universities (Simon Diedong Dombo University of Business and Integrated Development Studies (SDD-UBIDS), University for Development Studies (UDS), University of Ghana, University of Abdou Moumouni (Niger) and the University of Bonn (Germany).
 With sponsorship from the German Academic Exchange Service (DAAD), the centre has provided and continue to provide scholarships for postgraduate students (Masters and PhD started in 2021) in subject areas critical for building human resource capacity for promoting sustainable rural transformation in West Africa.
-Under his leadership as Director, the WAC-SRT has and continue to deploy its resources, including offices, conference and E-learning facilities, computers and other resources for supporting the set-up and running of the University since its inception in May 2020.
+Under his leadership as Director, the WAC-SRT has and continue to deploy its resources, including offices, conference and E-learning facilities, computers and other resources for supporting the set-up and running of the University since its inception in May, 2020.

 Prof. E.K Derbile has also demonstrated extensive experience in professional practice, outside the university system.
 He is a Member of the Ghana Institute of Planners (GIP) with a membership of over 900 planning professionals – contributing to the national efforts at achieving sustainable development in Ghana.
 As part of his professional practice, he also served as a Member of the National Development Planning Commission (NDPC) of Ghana, representing the Upper West Region at the Commission from 2015 to 2017.
 At the Commission, he served as Convenor of the Infrastructure and Human Settlement Planning Committee, member of the Agriculture and Natural Resources Management Committee and member of the Executive Committee.
-He has also led over 25 consultancy projects in several areas, including baseline studies, evaluative research, gender studies and analysis, sustainability studies, and strategic planning and training for national and international NGOs and public sector agencies in Ghana.
-He co-founded Endogenous Development Service (EDS) in 2013, a research and development service organization with a focus on promoting endogenous development approaches to poverty reduction and sustainable development in deprived rural communities and small towns in Ghana and northern Ghana in particular.
+He has also led about 30 consultancy projects in several areas, including baseline studies, evaluative research, gender studies and analysis, sustainability studies, and strategic planning and training for national and international NGOs and public sector agencies in Ghana.
+He co-founded Endogenous Development Service (EDS) in 2013, a research and development service organisation with a focus on promoting endogenous development approaches to poverty reduction and sustainable development in deprived rural communities and small towns in Ghana and northern Ghana in particular.